ESAT module 27 questions / 40 min / no calculator

 MM8.2

-This topic covers how the graph of a function y = f(x) is altered by simple, predictable changes to its equation.
-Understanding these rules allows for rapid sketching and analysis of related functions without needing to plot individual points, a key skill for non-calculator exams.
+Simple, predictable changes to the equation of y = f(x) alter its graph in set ways; understanding these rules allows rapid sketching and analysis of related functions without plotting individual points, a key skill for non-calculator exams.

 Revise this topic ›